Making jams and jellies is my passion, second only to writing.

-- Put blueberries and honey into the inner pot of your pressure cooker.
+- Put the blueberries and honey into the inner pot of your pressure cooker.

-- Turn off saute setting, and put lid onto pressure cooker, checking that the vent is sealed.
+- Put the lid onto the pressure cooker, checking that the vent is sealed.

 - Turn the pressure cooker onto high pressure for 2 minutes.
 It should take it a few minutes to get up to pressure, then it will cook at that pressure for 2 minutes.

 - Leave the vent closed and let the pressure naturally release for approximately 20 minutes.
 After 20 minutes, release the pressure valve and remove the lid.

 - If you prefer your jams to be smoother, either put the mixture into a blender or use a hand blender to smooth out any blueberry chunks.
 I prefer mine a bit coarser, with chunks of fruit in it, so I simply take a whisk to it for a few seconds.

 - Add the lemon juice to the mixture, and turn the pressure cooker onto saute on low.

 - Add the fruit pectin to the mixture while it's still on saute, whisking it in as the mixture comes to a boil.

 - Let the mixture begin to bubble and stir in pectin, but turn off the heat before it reaches a rolling boil.